Ballerina-By-Examples/markdown-converter/examples/http-service-basic-auth-file-user-store/http_service_basic_auth_file_user_store.md

-# Service - basic auth file user store
+# Service - Basic Auth file user store

 An HTTP service/resource can be secured with Basic Auth and optionally by enforcing authorization.
 Then, it validates the Basic Auth token sent in the